hamsternipples/nosedocs/noseblog.md

 as abraham says, if you keep doing the vibrational work, they will eventually vibrate right out of your experience... that's all I can really go for, which is why I say that if you want to have a different reality than the default one, you need to find your way there with feeling. they're attracting and trying their hardest to make sure that everyone is a puppet and they have control of the strings, so if you want to do something other than react to what you observe, you have to take a different route: a route where you feel differently than what you're observing.

-that's all there is to it, and it's continually what I'm doing, and is the reason why I'm getting so many vision upgrades. if I felt like they were in control, then I wouldn't be getting any. the very fact that I continue to feel better than what I'm observing (in dream state or in reality) should make me feel, is evidence that I believe, or feel they have less and less control over my experience.
+that's all there is to it, and it's continually what I'm doing, and is the reason why I'm getting so many vision upgrades. if I felt like they were in control, then I wouldn't be getting any. the very fact that I continue to feel better than what I'm observing should make me feel (in dream state or in reality), is evidence that I believe, or feel they have less and less control over my experience.

 ---